OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/29 December 2009.md

 - Encouragement to keep faith in the reality of higher densities and energies.
 - Dramatic demonstrations of the efficacy of the group's approach are forthcoming.
 - A matching frequency must be established for help to come from higher densities.
+- A “5D city on a hill” was mentioned again; it is a large-scale concept rather than a specific city.
+- “Build it and they will come” confirms the necessity of groundwork before higher-density help can arrive.

 ---

 ## Earth Changes & Environmental Events